kuyezhiying/MLinAction/README.md

 ##4.
 Logistic Regression(LR)
 >Here, LR use the (stochastic) gradient ascent methods to optimize the parameters.
 The trained model is used to :
->>1) classify the points in a plane
+>>1) classify the points in a plane,
->>2) predicate the death ratio of ill horses from colic features
+>>2) predicate the death ratio of ill horses from colic features.

+##5.
+Support Vector Machine(SVM)
+>Here, SVM use the SMO(Sequential Minimization Optimization) algorithm to train the model.
+Kernel tricks are used to classify the data which is inseparable in low-dimension space.
+The trained model is used to :
+>>1) classify the points in a plane,
+>>2) classify the handwriting digits.

+...
+To be continued ...

 #License